FAQs for individuals

 Can I use a public or unsecured wireless connection to use Loffty?

-The Loffty application is protected by the GeoTrust SSL Certificate and this ensures that your data is secure and protected at all times.
-This means that even if you are using an unsecured wireless connection, your data will still be encrypted by the SSL Certificate, so yes you can use an unsecured wireless connection and your data is always secure when using the Loffty application.
+Your Loffty data is secure and protected at all times.
+This means that even if you are using an unsecured wireless connection, your data will still be encrypted by our SSL Certificate, so yes you can use an unsecured wireless connection and your data is always secure when using the Loffty application.

 Why can’t I log in to start my Loffty assessment?